markcot/pands-problem-set/README.md

 ### 2019/03/20
 I created the first file 'secondstring.py' version V1_01 in a folder on my Desktop that is linked using git to my github repository 'pands-problem-set'.

-My first thought is store the string and to split is into an array using the str.split() from Week 7 lecture notes.
+My first thought is store the string and to split is into an list using the str.split() from Week 7 lecture notes.
-Then use a while loop to cycle through every second item in the array and print the result.
+Then use a while loop to cycle through every second item in the list and print the result.
 The sentence could be long so I'll it the length open ended.
 I have to specify that the separator as a white space character.